The audit process generally follows the same procedure for all audit providers.

 Requesting an example of a report can assist in preparation as it will give you an idea of what questions will be asked and what documents need to be seen.

-An audit visit generally takes a day on site and consists of answering lots of questions whilst looking at all the systems and procedures in place.
+An audit visit generally involves a day on site and consists of answering lots of questions whilst looking at all the systems and procedures in place.
 The auditor is not there to criticise, but to give an independent, unbiased view of everything you are doing concerning transport management.

 Unlike many other types of audits, a transport audit should always be carried out by someone with considerable experience in transport management so they will be able to offer advice on compliance and best practice during the visit.
 A good auditor will automatically do this.
 However, the report would still record what is being done at the time of the visit as it must be based on information and evidence seen on the day of the visit.